eembc/audiomark/platform/cmsis/README.md

 **Note**
 - Virtual Hardware simulation _does not provide cycle accurate measurements_ hence final audiomark score will differ from the one measured on device.

-## Keil MDK Builds

-The AudioMark Corstone-300 FPGA main application can be built by importing the **audiomark_app/audiomark_app.Release+MPS3-Corstone-300.cprj** in uVision (Project=>Import)

-- The printf messages are output to MPS3 FPGA board 2nd UART port (settings `115200, 8,N,1`) by project default setting.
-- To change printf messages to Debug (printf) Viewer window using the tracing method through JTAG, please select ITM for STDOUT under Compiler => I/O in Manage Run-Time Environment menu.

-Various individual AudioMark component unit-test projects can be imported using the different cproject files provided in this folder (e.g. *testanr.Release+MPS3-Corstone-300.cprj* for the noise suppressor Corstone-300 unit test).

-For Corstone-310 FPGA, similar steps can be followed by importing **audiomark_app/audiomark_app.Release+MPS3-Corstone-310.cprj** and/or the different unit tests.

-For Arm V7M-E / Arm V8.0M MPS2+ FPGA, similar steps can be followed by importing **audiomark_app/audiomark_app.Release+MPS2-IOTKit-CM33.cprj**, **audiomark_app/audiomark_app.Release+MPS2-CMSDK_CM7_SP.cprj**, **audiomark_app/audiomark_app.Release+MPS2-CMSDK_CM4_FP.cprj** and/or the different unit tests.

 ## Arm Ethos-U KWS acceleration